kodacods/ShockImage/README.md

 **Applying Filters**

-To apply any filters, open the "filter" menu at the top of the screen.
-Click the filter you wish to apply, and enter a radius from 1-10 if prompted to (For Gaussian, Median and Mean filters).
-The radius will affect how strongly the filter is applied.

-**Mean Filter**
+To apply the filters, click on the type of filter you would like to apply (Blur / Edge detection), and you will be shown a screen where you can adjust the filters to your hearts content!

+**Blur Filters**

+- *Mean Blur*:
-A Mean filter is a simple blur which takes the mean of each neighboring pixel (based on a radius) to blur the image evenly.
+A Mean blur is a simple blur which takes the mean of each neighboring pixel (based on a radius) to blur the image evenly.

-**Gaussian Filter**
+- *Gaussian Blur*:

-A Gaussian filter is a more complex blur which makes a weighted average of neighbouring pixels (based on a radius) using the 2d Gaussian formula.
+A Gaussian blur is a more complex blur which makes a weighted average of neighbouring pixels (based on a radius) using the 2d Gaussian formula.
 This means that each pixel will be blurred using a kernel which is shaped like a bell curve, making nearby pixels have more influence than further away pixels.

-**Median Filter**
+- *Median Blur*:

-A Median filter is a blur that gets the surrounding pixels, gets the median of each of the neighbouring pixels (based on a radius) individual RGB values.
+A Median blur is a blur that gets the surrounding pixels, gets the median of each of the neighbouring pixels (based on a radius) individual RGB values.
 This results in a different kind of blur compared to the Mean and Gaussian filters.

+**Edge Detection Filters**

+- *Sobel Filter*:
+The sobel filter is an edge detection filter that has two options, vertical or horizontal.
+The image is then enhanced when there is large changes in colour/brightness, e.g. at edges.

+- *Emboss Filter*:
+The emboss filter is an edge detection filter that has eight options, which are each direction and their diagonals.
+The image is then enhanced when there is large changes in colour/brightness, e.g. at edges.

 **Sharpen Filter**